MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/02-Clone-Project.md

     API_BASE_URL=http://localhost:3000/api/
     ```

 1. Assign the following values to `POSTGRES_USER` and `POSTGRES_PASSWORD` in *.env*.
+These values will be used by the API server to connect to the local PostgreSQL database.

     ```
     POSTGRES_USER=web
     POSTGRES_PASSWORD=web-password
     ```

 1. Many of the exercises that follow walk you through code that enables different application features.
-If you're using Visual Studio Code, you can open files directly by selecting:
+In Visual Studio Code you can open files directly by selecting:

     - Windows/Linux: <kbd>Ctrl + P</kdb>
     - Mac: <kbd>Cmd + P</kdb>